Your Airline Miles May Get Less Valuable: Here’s How to Fight Back

 flexible credit card points

 That means more of these negative changes are on the horizon.
-To solve the imbalance, airlines will continue tweaking, eliminating sweet spots, and charging more to fly from point A to point B using miles.
+To solve the imbalance, airlines will continue tweaking, eliminating sweet spots, and charging more to fly using miles.

-That's why we've urged readers and travelers to use their miles to book future trips now.
 But it also reinforces just how much more valuable it is to keep your options open with flexible credit card points.

 The Versatility of Credit Card Points